Alan Abel: Parodies

-In 1993, when euthanasia and Jack Kevorkian were common topics in the news, Abel set up the bogus Florida company "Euthanasia Cruises, Ltd.", which would offer cruises allowing suicidal participants to jump into the ocean after three days of partying.
+In 1993, when euthanasia and Jack Kevorkian were common topics in the news, Abel set up the bogus Florida company "Euthanasia Cruises, Ltd.", which would offer cruises allowing terminally ill participants to jump into the ocean after three days of partying.
 He revived this hoax in a column in 2006.

 In 1997, Abel launched CGS Productions to promote gift-wrapped pint jars of Jenny McCarthy's urine.
 (A parody of McCarthy's role in a shoe commercial where she appeared sitting on a toilet.)
 The name of the communications director for CGS Productions was Stoidi Puekaw – "wake up idiots" backwards.

 Abel once ran for Congress on a platform that included paying congressmen based on commission; selling ambassadorships to the highest bidder; installing a lie detector in the White House and truth serum in the Senate drinking fountain; requiring all doctors to publish their medical-school grade point average in the telephone book after their names; and removing Wednesday to establish a four-day workweek.